Aerodite/osu-mod-leaderboard/README.md

 <code>private const string ClientId = "727727";
 private const string ClientSecret = "secretbox";</code>

+(just create a "New OAuth Application" with the callback being your profile url if you don't have one already)
 ##

 Then change the mod(s) on line 21 to whatever you want to filter out